LoyolaChicagoBooks/introcs-csharp/rst/io.rst

 All of our examples are set up in a Xamarin Studio solution in our `zip file that you can download <https://bitbucket.org/loyolachicagocs_books/introcs-csharp-examples/get/default.zip>`_.

-Unzip default.zip in a place you control.
-The ``examples`` subdirectory is a Xamarin Studio solution.
+The zip file and the folder it unzips to have a ridiculously long name starting with "loyolachicagocs...".
+We suggest you *rename the folder* `examples` to match the name of the Xamarin Studio solution it contains.

 There are various way to access our files.